-The Board of Directors adopted an unappropriated budget for the current fiscal year.
-Actual revenues were \$423,833 higher than budgeted revenues and actual expenditures were \$1,212,661 less than budgeted expenditures which resulted in a positive variance of \$1,636,494.
+The Board of Directors adopted a General Fund budget for the current fiscal year which was not amended.
+Actual revenues were \$322,320 higher than budgeted revenues, actual other financing sources of \$121,628 were unbudgeted for, and actual expenditures were \$1,134,426 less than budgeted expenditures which resulted in a positive budget variance of \$1,578,374.
 See the budget to actual comparison for more information.